 8. There is no conversion strategy.

-A conversion could be a phone call, an email signup, a contact form, a button being clicked, or an online sale.
+A conversion could be a phone call, email signup, a contact form, a clicked button, or an online sale.
 If your purpose of the website is not defined, then the design may miss the mark for accomplishing that purpose.
 If you want to sell tickets for an event, then that “purchase ticket” button should not be buried on a sub-page.
 It needs to be in various locations and be prominently placed on the front page.
-Knowing the purpose, or what constitutes as a conversion, for the site is critical to understand before the design process begins.
+Knowing the purpose, or what constitutes a conversion, for the site is critical to understand before the design process begins.

 9. What is the SEO strategy?